charlie2951/krv32/README.md

 For debugging and behavioral simulation, use any Verilog compiler.
 I have used open-source Icarus Verilog with GTKWave waveform viewer.
 A sample testbench is added for debugging and test purposes.
 Modify the testbench as per your requirements.<p>
 *Program Memory space*: Default is 128 byte.
 Each location will contain 8-bit data.
 However, you can change it in code.
 Verilog Implementation:* reg[7:0] ram[0:127]* <p>
 *Data and I/O memory address space* By default 64 byte.
 Each location will contain 8-bit data.
 Verilog implementation: *reg[7:0] datamem [0:63]* <p>
 I/O and data memory offset address start from 0x00002000.
-However in RTL code, while using data memory for load and store instructions and I/O operations, it uses datamem starting from the 0th location. <p>
+However, while using data memory for load and store instructions and I/O operations in RTL code, it uses datamem starting from the 0th location. <p>
-Note: Data memory location 0 to 3 i.e. 0x2000 to 0x2003 is used for output.
-0x2003 is mapped to six onboard LEDs in Gowin Semiconductor's Sipeed Tang-9 series FPGA board.<p>
+Note: Data memory location 0 to 3 i.e. 2000 to 2003 is used for output.
+2003 is mapped to six onboard LEDs in Gowin Semiconductor's Sipeed Tang-9 series FPGA board.<p>
   **FPGA Implementation**
 The 1st version is implemented in Tang 9K series FPGA with a clock speed of 27 MHz. <p>